VoronDesign/VoronUsers/printer_mods/Phalanx/Other-V2-Idlers/README.md

 - 2 ea.
 5mm OD x 45mm L pins - may need to be polished down to fit the bearings depending on source.
 - 4 ea.
 F695 bearings
 - 4 ea.
 0.5mm thick 5mm shims
 - 2 ea.
-M3x35mm length SHCS - Stock 40mm may be run if not using the bolted door hinge mod. **NOTE: This screw should be fully threaded for proper fit.
+M3x35mm length SHCS - Stock 40mm may be run if not using the bolted door hinge mod. **NOTE: This screw should be fully threaded!!!.
 - 2 ea.
 M3 flat washer
 - 2 ea.
 M3 nut
 - 2 ea.
 Voron - standard heat set